meilisearch/specifications/README.md

 ### Merge State

+The differents tracking-issues could be created on concerned repositories.

+Created issues should:
+- `Spec Related` label has to be added to the issues.
+- Issues have to mention the spec in their description.
+- Issues must absolutely link to the PRs that resolve the spec, so that we can easily track them.

+In order to keep track of technical changes concerning the specification, delivery team should update the `MeiliSearch Tracking-issues` part of the specification.

 Once it's done, the specification is accepted and merged to the main branch.

-The differents tracking-issues could be created on the [MeiliSearch](https://github.com/meilisearch/meilisearch) repository.

 ## Specification Revision